ONSgeo/geospatial-training/_docs/make_a_good_map.md

 ### Choropleths

-Choropleth maps are frequently used to display statistical data by colouring defined geographic areas to represent the statistial values for those areas.
-These maps are good at illustrating spatial distributions and patterns in an easily understandable and intuative way.
+Choropleth maps are frequently used to display statistical data by colouring defined geographic areas to represent the statistical values for those areas.
+These maps are good at illustrating spatial distributions and patterns in an easily understandable and intuitive way.
 These maps are the most commonly used statistical map so it's likely your audience will be familiar with them.

 Choropleths can display data when it's:
 * standardised as a rate or ratio (but *never* as raw counts)